lolmaxz/staff-handbooks/docs/server-staff-handbook/staff-talk-tickets.md

 - The **Head Moderator** or **Head Moderator Assistant** will guide you on how to log the ticket into the **GitHub Warning Book**.

 :::info
-Properly handling tickets ensures transparency and fairness in moderation actions.
+Properly handling tickets ensures transparency and fairness for members involved!
 :::